 If you are looking for more information about Singapore, I highly recommend you pick up a guidebook such as Fodor's In Focus Singapore

-If there’s one thing you should know about Selera Rasa Nasi Lemak is that the secret is out.
-No matter what time you visit, you are going to have to wait in line.
+One thing you should know about Selera Rasa Nasi Lemak is that the secret is out.
+You will have to wait in line no matter what time you visit.

 I waited around 30 minutes on my visit during the week.
 On the weekends, you might have to wait up to an hour.
 But the wait is worth it.

 While waiting in line, I peaked into the tiny kitchen operated by two men in black shirts.
 I couldn’t believe how much food they were pumping out.

 Not only were these chefs making food for everyone in line, but they were also doing endless to-go orders.
 The operation was impressive to watch, especially for such a small space.

 As you wait in line, you’ll have plenty of time to review the menu posted above the stall.
 Dishes ranged in price from S$2.90 to S$5.90.

 There was something for everyone on the menu at Selera Rasa Nasi Lemak.
 You had your choice of seven different meals.
 Each meal came with rice, sambal, an egg, and cucumbers.
 You then could add a chicken wing, fish, otak-otak, or all of the above.